 It’s important for me to write these down because, as a freelancer who often doesn’t leave the house for five days, I really miss certain aspects of my office job.
 I miss having colleagues, the office nattering and lunch breaks, but most of all I think I miss getting feedback on my work.
 The only form of feedback I get on my blog is comments, likes and shares which is a strange thing to rely on to show you that you’re going in the right direction!
 Especially when the internet is full of terrible people who take pleasure in being cruel.
 If you follow me on social media, you will know that I had a run in with the delightful Daily Mail readers after an article about me was published on their website.
 I didn’t read the comments (but others did and summarised them) to save my sanity, but unfortunately the trolls sought me out on Facebook, Twitter and instagram to abuse me.
 I had a tough few days where I felt so low and wondered why the hell I was putting myself out there just to expose myself to this kind of nastiness.
 I had some moments of ‘is this worth it?
 Am I strong enough?
 Are the pros outweighing the cons?’
 The lovely comments and support from my followers, brands and friends helped enormously and became my focus.
 I tried look at the positives that came from that article: I received hundreds of emails, comments and new followers who all felt less alone and more hopeful after reading my blog.
 Putting my face out there is scary and sometimes upsetting but as long as it helps people, I’m going to keep doing it.
 I just need to develop a thicker skin – any tips on how to do that are gratefully received!

 Yesterday the Daily Mail published an article about my rosacea (a version has also appeared in the Mirror and the Sun). 👍The positives: a huge spike in traffic to my blog along with *so* many emails and new followers sharing their story, asking for advice, and telling me how comforting it is to find someone talking openly about how horrible rosacea can be. 👎Negatives: the comment section of the DM is a nasty and heartless place.
 I am not strong enough to read them myself so @lbqblog and @technicallyron summarised for me.
-People are thoughtless and unkind, even when reading about someone's struggles with a crippling and incurable skin condition. 👀 This video shows the rosacea flare up that happened last night as a result of the article and accompanying stress.
+People are thoughtless and unkind, even when reading about someone's struggles with a painful and incurable skin condition. 👀 This video shows the rosacea flare up that happened last night as a result of the article and accompanying stress.
 It was the worst flare up I've had in a year and I went to bed feeling utterly miserable.
 I'm still feeling pretty down today – I'm trying so hard to focus on the people I help rather than the hateful ones, but it's hard when you already feel so self conscious about your appearance.
 Thank you to everyone who said nice things to me last night – you helped more than you can know. #perfectlyme 🖐EDIT🖐 – I've had a few questions/comments so here are some clarifications.
 I didn't pitch the DM and I didn't approve their version of the article.
 I did a 3rd party interview which was then offered to every newspaper/magazine going.
 The DM focused on the gluten aspect as it's a buzzword and works well as clickbait.
 I have never said removing gluten 'cured' my rosacea.
 I removed gluten from my diet as I'm intolerant and the impact on my skin was just a nice bonus.
 If you read my blog you'll know I recommend various lifestyle, diet and skincare changes to help you gain control of your rosacea.
 There is no silver bullet cure.
 Thank you again to all the people who've offered support and hello to new followers.
 I promise my Instagram isn't usually this full of drama llamas 🐪 (why no llama emoji?) #talontedlexrosacea

 I don’t want to end this 2016 In Review on a negative so I’ll throw in some other happy things that happened this year: We moved house and our new flat is flipping AMAZING, I still have to pinch myself that we live there.
 Plus, Bex lives one floor below us so it’s even more fun.
 My husband got a promotion, won a Lovie award, and is currently working on two secret-squirrel projects that I’m dying to tell you about but I’m sworn to secrecy.
 He is so hardworking and I could not be more proud of him.